 But, we have to carefully plan this dive because currents and swells can be strong, especially around the new moon and full moon.
 For this reason, inside the cave divers must constantly equalise your ears.

 To sum up, the image when you leave the cave and look at the blue you won’t ever forget it.

 DIVE BALI CANDIDASA – JETTY

 Dive Bali Candidasa.
 This 300 meters long jetty, was completed in 2009.
-Due to differences in international standards has never been used.
-Consequently has become home of an impressive biodiversity of strange creatures and a paradise for macro lovers.
+But actually, due to differences in international standards has never been used.
+Consequently has become home of an impressive biodiversity of strange creatures.
+In truth is a paradise for macro lovers.

 In fact, the pillars of this jetty are fully covered with corals and also sea fans.
 Here, you can find a variety of crabs and also tiny prawns.
-In the sandy bottom you can see a great variety of life.
-For example, many frog fish, pipe fish and snakes buried in the sand.
-Also eels , stonefish , rinopias , blue-ringed octopus and countless sea slugs.
+On the other hand, In the sandy bottom, you can see a great variety of life.
+For example, many frogfish, pipefish, and snakes buried in the sand.
+Also eels, stonefish, rhinopias, blue-ringed octopus, and countless sea slugs.

-Topography is sandy bottom, and depth between 3 and 16 meters.
+The topography is a sandy bottom and depth between 3 and 16 meters.
 No doubt is the highlight muck dive in Candidasa.